 Some of the precautions to observe when cleaning your shower stall include:

-- Whenever possible, use oxygen-based bleach (such as hydrogen peroxide, sodium perborate or sodium percarbonate) instead of chlorine-based bleach as they’re safer and more effective.
+- Use oxygen-based bleach (such as hydrogen peroxide, sodium perborate, or sodium percarbonate) instead of chlorine-based bleach, as they’re safer and more effective.

 - Always have a well-aerated bathroom when cleaning it.
 This applies to both commercial and homemade cleaners.